NOTE: The numbers cited in parentheses, e.g. I 1:5, refer the researcher to the Group# Series#:Folder# in which that

-Biographical Sources: The sources for this biographical note include items in the collection, the Guilford County Register of Deeds database, the works of Mary Lewis Rucker Edmunds, O. Henry: A Biography of William Sydney Porter (David Stuart, 1990), Greensboro: A Chosen Center (Gayle Hicks Fripp, 1982), and an article published by South Atlantic Companies (a copy of which is filed in the first folder of the collection).
+Biographical Sources: The sources for this biographical note include items in the collection, Ancestry.com, the Guilford County Register of Deeds database, the works of Mary Lewis Rucker Edmunds, O. Henry: A Biography of William Sydney Porter (David Stuart, 1990), Greensboro: A Chosen Center (Gayle Hicks Fripp, 1982), and an article published online by South Atlantic Companies (a copy of which is filed in the folder at the front of the collection).

 SCOPE & CONTENT NOTE

-The Edmunds/Fry Family Papers consist primarily of photographs and documents relating to members of the Fry Family, as well as Greensboro and Blandwood Mansion.
+The Edmunds/Fry Family Papers consist primarily of correspondence, financial documents, photographs, and printed materials relating to members of the Fry, Gray, and Walker families, as well as Greensboro and Blandwood Mansion.
 The Mary Lewis Rucker Edmunds group might interest researchers studying her writings, the history of Blandwood, or John Walker Fry’s photographic endeavors.
 (I 1:1-2, 2:1).
 The first series of the John Walker Fry group contains genealogical information about the Fry and Walker families, and would be valuable to genealogists seeking to continue Fry’s research (II 1:1-7).
 A map of the Blue Ridge Railroad’s Stump House Division based on surveys made by John Walker Fry and the company charter for the Greensboro Loan and Trust may provide insight into Fry’s business endeavors (II 2:2, 3:5).
 Of particular interest may be Pierce C. Rucker by Al Fairbrother (I 2:5), the first volume in the “Fairbrother Pen-o-Graf series.”
 In the preface, Fairbrother discusses the “pen-o-graf” as a form (supposedly an artistic form) that allowed him to portray Rucker more intimately than others.
 But it is not known what a “pen-o-graph” is, what practical use it had, or to what Fairbrother was comparing it; this enigma may interest book historians.

 I. Edmunds, Mary Lewis Rucker